The Ultimate Packing List for Your China Trip in 2024

 Virtual Private Network (VPN)

-Many Western websites (Facebook and Google included) are banned in mainland China due to censorship.
+You can't reach many Western websites (Facebook and Google included) in mainland China.
 To break the wall, you need to install a workable VPN before your trip.

 WeChat Account Sign-Up

-Widely used in China, WeChat (Weixin) is a popular instant messaging application that lets you send text and multimedia messages and even have a live chat with an active internet connection.
-Get a free account with your phone number (to receive a confirmation code) to connect with your travel consultant/tour guide/friends.
-It's much more efficient than texts and emails.
+Widely used in China, WeChat (Weixin) is a popular instant messaging application that lets you text, send emojis, and even have a live chat.
+Get a free account with your phone number (to receive a confirmation code) to connect with your travel consultant, tour guide, or friends.
+It's much more efficient than sending messages and emails.

 Things Worth PackingThings Worth Packing